 Super Deluxe Violet Sky, Denny Gallery, Hong Kong (solo)

-Two person exhibition with Daisy Parris, Arario Gallery, Shanghai, China
+Tim Garwood and Daisy Parris, Arario Gallery, Shanghai, China

 UNTITLED Miami Beach, Sim Smith, Miami

-West Bund, Araio Gallery Shanghai
+West Bund, Arario Gallery Shanghai

 Cornershop, Sim Smith, London